Generic name: vilazodone [ vil-AZ-oh-done ]

 How should I take Viibryd?

 Take Viibryd exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.

-Do not stop using Viibryd suddenly, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to safely stop using this medicine.
+Do not stop using Viibryd suddenly, or you could have unpleasant symptoms (such as agitation, confusion, tingling or electric shock feelings).
+Ask your doctor before stopping the medicine.

 Store at room temperature away from moisture and heat.